- Teaches students:

 Doctor Aszodi is a teacher with over a decade's experience and also has a serious career as a solo vocalist.
 Her performances have garnered praise for their “…virtuosic whimsy” (New York Times), “expressive flexibility, combined with imagination…” (The Sydney Morning Herald) and “…utmost security and power...”
 (Chicago Tribune).

-She teaches students of all ages and musical backgrounds and has a Masters degree in music from the University of California.
+She teaches students of all ages and musical backgrounds and has a Masters degree in music from the University of California and a Doctorate of Music from the Queensland Conservatorium.
 Jessica teaches in a range of styles; from opera and theatre, to jazz and singer-song writing.
 She is passionate about voice and helps her students to master their voices through a foundation in a body-oriented vocal technique.
 She encourages students to become knowledgeable about the music they perform and to develop the skills to be clear and expressive vocal communicators.